 7. Open up a shiny, new business bank account

-Opening a business bank account will make it significantly easier to track business expenses and keep your business finances separate from your personal account.
+Opening a business bank account is an essential set to get set up as an independent contractor.
+It will make it significantly easier to track business expenses and keep your business finances separate from your personal account.
 Having all of the correct documentation ready will make opening your business banking account quick and easy.
 You’ll need proof of ID as well as proof of your address in the UK.

 Remember: Where you do your personal banking may not be the best choice for your business.
 Some new contractors do this only to later find they could have gotten better benefits elsewhere.

 Note: If you’re curious to learn about small business grants that may be available to your business, click here.

 8. Make sure your accounting game is on point

 Unless you’re an independent accountant, doing your own bookkeeping will probably be something new.
 Save on accounting fees by organising your books and setting up a system for invoicing your customers.